HOT AND HAZARDOUS: HEAT ILLNESS CAN BE DEADLY

 Further Reading

-If you work in construction, it's not uncommon to encounter asbestos, lead, and other hazardous materials on a remodeling or deconstruction job.
-When that does happen, here are the appropriate steps you're going to want to take: Clear the Area ...
+If you work in construction, it's common to encounter asbestos, lead, and other hazardous materials during remodeling or deconstruction.
+When that happens, follow a few straightforward steps to protect people and the job schedule.
+Clear the area I...

-Chemicals in the workplace are ubiquitous as they help workers complete their work, The benefits of using chemicals also has some drawbacks as some chemicals are hazardous and cause injury or illness.
-They need training that teaches them chemical saf...
+Chemicals in the workplace are ubiquitous because they help workers complete tasks.
+The benefits of chemicals come with drawbacks: some substances are hazardous and can cause injury or illness if not handled correctly.
+Workers need training that tea...

 Although the human body naturally cools itself, continuous exposure to extreme heat can overwhelm those mechanisms, leading to illness and even death.
 The following are four types of heat-related ailments listed in order of severity (four being the...